michaelssavage/TastyTravel-3rdYearProject/functional_spec/functional_spec.md

 - User Log Out

 ##### _2.2 User Characteristics and Objectives_
-The application will be installed on an Android device.
-Since the application will likely be
+The application will be accessible to anybody with access to an Android device and an
-used by all age demographics the user interface will be kept as clutter free and clean as
-possible to avoid confusion.
-API calls will help keep the application size, reducing storage
-space usage.

-The application requirements from a user perspective focus on providing a meeting point
-located equally from each party based on travel time.

-Desirable Features:
+Internet connection.
+The audience includes all genders over the age of 13.
+This is because
+Google requires all account users to be above this age.
+There will be no payment options in
+the app.

+The app will be easily accessible with a user-friendly interface that the majority of users can
+successfully use.
+Ideally, the app would attract users who enjoy travelling to new places and
+experiencing new food & drink locations.
+The app will have a public transport option so it is
+optimal that the user will have a good level of independence.

+Some desirable features that users would enjoy include :
-- Save previous meeting points.
+- The ability to save some previous meeting points.
+- If the user particularly enjoyed a meeting place from the past the app will allow them
+to save and revisit the location.

 ##### _2.3 Operational Scenarios_
 We will focus on three user levels for our operational scenarios.

 1.  _Unregistered Users_:

-- The unregistered user has the application installed on their Android device,
+The unregistered user will have the application installed on their Android device, but will not
-but have not created a user account.
-- They can have limited functionality of the application by choosing the option
+yet have created a user account related to the app.
+This user has limited functionality of the
+application.
+Users without profiles can select the option, ‘Continue without user account’,
-“continue without user account” on the sign up screen.
+on the sign up screen to access the main features of the app.
+These features focus around
+the search aspect where the user inputs user locations and selected mode of transport.
+Meeting locations are then returned to the user which they can choose from.

-- The unregistered user will not be able to:
+The unregistered user will be restricted from operating the app in the following ways:

-  - save any favourite meeting places
+- Saving a favourite meeting place.
-  - see their recent meeting places
+- Seeing their meeting places recent history.
-  - meeting places will be general and not be personalised
+- Having personalised search results according to user data.

-- This limited functionality should encourage the unregistered user to create a
+This limited functionality should encourage the unregistered user to create a user account to
-user account to gain the full functionality of the application.
+gain the full functionality of the application.

-2. _Registering User_:
+2. _Registering Users_:

-- On the sign up screen the user will select “sign up with email”.
+A new user will be presented with the option to ‘sign up with email’ at the starting screen.
-- Here the user will have the option of entering their email address and a
+Here the user can enter a valid email address and a password if they want to create an
-password.
-The users password will be stored securely using encryption.
+account.
+The user’s password will be stored securely using encryption.
+The user will not
+have to verify their email address to continue using the apps services.
+When the user
+account has been successfully created they will automatically logged into the account and
+directed towards customising their account preferences including favourite food and drink.

-3. Registered Users:
+3. _Registered Users_:

-- May be logged in or not
+Users with profiles will remain logged into the app after registering and customising their
+profile.
+Re-entering the app will bypass the starting screen and the main screen will be
+displayed.
+Users with accounts will have the full functionality of the app including customised
+search results according to their profile data.
+These users can search for meeting points and
+save those places if they liked the place.
+The registered user will also be able to view their
+previous location visit history.

 ##### _2.4 Implementation Constraints_

 _Time Constraints_
-- The project will need to be completed by April 2020.
-Unforeseen circumstances
+- The project will need to be completed by March 2020.
+Project planning and time
+management will be a key concern for successful project completion.
+Unforeseen
-could cause project longevity.
+circumstances could cause project longevity.
+We plan to try and avoid any delays by
+setting realistic goals using a gantt chart and sticking to this rigid schedule.

 _Group requirements_
+- Being able to successfully work together to split up the work in the back-end and
-- Will we be able to successfully take advantage of the TFI API and return
+- front-end.
+Problems are when we can’t take advantage of the different services like
-journeys.
+- the TFI API and Mapbox API.

 _Financial Constraints_
 - In order for the app to present a live map, there must be a cost-effective
 service.
-Billing services might cost too much.
+Billing services might cost too much, so we will select the mapping service that best
+meets our needs on both a financial and functionality level.

+_Efficiency of the Application_
+- It is likely that our algorithm will grow in complexity and size.
+To avoid a large
+application install size we plan to implement a RESTful API which would allow our
+main algorithm to be accessed using API calls from the android application.
+A large
+application size would likely lead to stagnant performance on an older android
+device.
+Keeping the application small will allow our app to be installed on a broader
+range of devices.

 # Section 3: Functional Requirements
 ---